bDunph/ImmersAV/README.md

 	- csound\ directory from 'C:Program Files\Csound64_x64\include\'

 ### Build and run using the Visual Studio command line:
+1. Type 'x64 Native Command Prompt for VS2019' into the search bar in the bottom left of the desktop screen.
+2. Open the command prompt and navigate to the ImmersAV root folder using 'cd path\to\folder\'.

-1. Run the newCmakeBuild.bat script.
+3. Run the newCmakeBuild.bat script.
-2. Use the following commands to build the project:
+4. Use the following commands to build the project:
     - cd build\
     - nmake
-3. Move the following files to ImmersAV\build\src\:
+5. Move the following files to ImmersAV\build\src\:
     - From ImmersAV\bin\:
         - csound64.dll
         - openvr_api.dll